samsung-cnct/k2/Documentation/kraken-configs/kubeconfig.md

 # KubeConfig

 Options for which version and build of kubernetes to use.
-Any version of kubernetes that is built and shipped in the "hypercube" format can be used.
+Any version of kubernetes that is built and shipped in the "hyperkube" format can be used.

 ## Options
 ### Root Options